D1935827V/webscrape2/README.md

 ### Week 3-Complete dynamic webscraping for stock information that is constantly being updated.
 Start database for user information and login info.
 User information includes the stock purchasing/selling and portfolio information as well.
 The framework for the website will also be setup such as the different pages on the website.

-# College Board AP connections	# College Board AP connections
-## Big idea #2 and #3:
-### Creating a user database in order to store user information on specific stocks they invested in.
-We will be extending our use of python to include web scraping.
-We will have a data driven ui because each user will have an account page.

-## Big idea #3 :
-### We have created what we want our front page of the website to look like in a google drawing.
-This google drawing can be seen in the padlet.
-We also are going to use data in order to provide a custom experience for each individual user.

-## Big idea #4:
-### We will be hosting our website on a raspberry pie.
-We will also be using HTTP and POST in order to update our websites data on stock prices and calculate how well users portfolio’s are doing.

-## Big idea #5:
-### Our website will be a cool tool to help students learn how to work with stocks.
-It provides a safe, risk free way to familiarize yourself with investing in stocks and it does a good job showing off what we are capable of with python and HTML.